hh-unwind.png

 Lemon Buttermilk Pie

-If a family had a signature pie, this would be ours.
-Many years ago I started a hand-written journal of family loved recipes and with this recipe I wrote “My entire family would never forgive me if I forgot this recipe.
+If our family had a signature pie, this would be it.
+Many years ago, I started a handwritten journal filled with our most-loved family recipes, and next to this one, I wrote: “My entire family would never forgive me if I forgot this recipe.
 It never lasts in our house.”

-Okay - so yes, maybe my wording around ‘not forgiving’ was a little dramatic but the idea was spot on.
-This pie is special and unique.
+The story behind this recipe makes it even more meaningful.
 Decades ago, a local baker created and sold this gem of a pie out of her small family kitchen.
-One year, I happened to catch an article in our neighborhood gazette on this lady’s baking, where she shared this recipe.
+One year, I happened to stumble across an article in our neighborhood gazette about her baking, and she graciously shared this very recipe.
 I couldn’t believe my luck!
-This baker SHARED her signature recipe AND I spotted it!!
-Wow - it was meant to be :)!
+Her signature recipe, shared for all, and I spotted it—it felt like fate.

 Lemon Buttermilk Pie Recipe